rlwx3k/Digital-Concept-Tutorial/someusefulmarkdowncompositiontoknow.md

 ## The second largest header size/medium size.

 ### Italicizing and Bolding Text
 Knowing how to put emphasis on text is helpful, especially when you're wanting to draw attention to a particular section of it.
-In order to italicize text, all you need to do is surround the text you want to italicize in
+In order to italicize text, all you need to do is surround the text you want to italicize in one asterisk (*) on both sides of the text, like so: *this text is italicized*.
+In order to bold text, all you need to do is surround the text you want to bold with two asterisks on both sides of the text, like so: **this text is bolded**.

 **Tutorial Navigation**